 If you were arrested for DUI, you know how it feels to be handcuffed, searched and transported to a detention facility.
 It's understandable you are concerned that a judge will sentence you to jail time.

-If you plead not guilty, and go to trial and are convicted, a judge is required by law to sentence you to a minimum of 48 hours in jail, but a typical jail sentence on a first conviction is 10 to 30 days.
+If you enter a diversion program, no jail is ordered, provided you meet the requirements of the diversion program.
+If you are convicted of DUI, a judge is required by law to sentence you to a minimum of 48 hours in jail, but a typical jail sentence on a first conviction is 10 to 30 days.

 The sentence on conviction of a second DUI generally is 45 to 90 days.